StefaniTN94/exercisesSoftUni/README.md

 # exercisesSoftUni
-This will make a conflict!
+Repo for exercises.
+We resolved the conflict!